MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

   - To access resources that are secured by a Microsoft Entra tenant, the entity (app or any other) that requires access must be represented by a security principal.
   - When an application is given permission to access resources in a tenant (upon registration or consent), a service principal object is created.
 This architecture is implemented with the consent flow.

-1. The Customer creates a service principal for the Provider in its tenant, and then communicates the resulting credentials (clientId and clientSecret) to the Provider.
-The Provider can then authenticate to the Customer tenant and the Customer-hosted APIs using this Service Principal.
+1. The Customer registers a single-tenant application in their Entra tenant for the Provider, and then communicates the resulting credentials (clientId and clientSecret) to the Provider.
+The Provider can then authenticate to the Customer tenant and the Customer-hosted APIs using the associated service principal.
 Unfortunately, if the credentials need to be regenerated/renewed, those fresh credentials must also be communicated from Customer to Provider.

 ## How does the Customer message the Provider?